sennevb/go-goldiam/README.md

-## Go gol
+## Go Goldiam

-Official golang implementation of the gol protocol.
+Official golang implementation of the Goldiam protocol.

 Automated builds are available for stable releases and the unstable master branch.